 Note that partitioning is to be distinguished from allotment.
 In Ojo v Akinsanoye(2014) All FWLR.
 (Pt 754)18 at 34-40, it was held that allotment does not determine the family ownership of the land so as to make the allotee an absolute owner.
 It can be affected by the head of family alone.
 Partition which does not make provision for all as the constituent branches of the family is void.

-So, want to determine your family land, way to go, as above!
+So, want to determine your family land, way to go, up there!